 If there is a complaint about the Title IX Coordinator or Deputy, that complaint should be filed with the President of the University.
 The President will appoint another trained individual to take the place of the Title IX Coordinator or Deputy for purposes of the complaint.

 Please remember that if someone is in immediate danger or needs immediate medical attention, the first place to report is 911.
-You may also report to the University Security by dialing 316-295-5911or to the Wichita Police Department.
+You may also report to University Security by dialing 316-295-5911 or to the Wichita Police Department.
 Some forms of discrimination and harassment may also be crimes.
 For example, sexual assault, stalking, and rape are crimes.
 Criminal reports should be made to law enforcement, even if it is uncertain whether the particular conduct is a crime.
-Calling local law enforcement can help you: obtain emergency and nonemergency medical care; get immediate law enforcement response for your protection; understand how to provide assistance in a situation that may escalate to more severe criminal behavior; arrange a meeting with victim advocate services; find counseling and support; initiate a criminal investigation; and answer questions about the criminal process.
+Calling local law enforcement can help you: obtain emergency and non-emergency medical care; get immediate law enforcement response for your protection; understand how to provide assistance in a situation that may escalate to more severe criminal behavior; arrange a meeting with victim advocate services; find counseling and support; initiate a criminal investigation, and answer questions about the criminal process.

 Confidentiality of Complaints and Reports

 Parties in these processes, including the Complainant, the individual accused of a Policy Violation (“Respondent”), and witnesses, have privacy rights and reasonable expectations of confidentiality in the investigation of matters subject to this procedure.
 In addition, the integrity of the process depends on ensuring reasonable expectations of confidentiality.
 The Title IX Coordinator will keep confidential the complaint, report, witness statements, and any other information provided by the Complainant, Respondent, or witnesses, and will disclose this information only to the Complainant, Respondent, or witnesses, as necessary to give fair notice of the allegations and to conduct the investigation; to law enforcement consistent with state and federal law; to other University officials as necessary for coordinating interim measures or for health, welfare, and safety reasons; and to government agencies who review the University’s compliance with federal law.
 The investigation report and any written decision from the Discrimination Grievance Committee will be disclosed only to the Complainant, Respondent, Title IX Coordinator or Deputy, Management authority as necessary, and University officials as necessary to prepare for subsequent proceedings (e.g., University President and University Legal Counsel).
-Members of the Discrimination Grievance Committee have the same obligations to keep all information they learn confidential, subject to the limited exception when necessary to protect health, welfare or safety, and as noted above.
+Members of the Discrimination Grievance Committee have the same obligations to keep all information they learn confidential, subject to limited exception when necessary to protect the health, welfare, or safety, and as noted above.
 Information about complaints and reports, absent personally identifiable information, may be reported to University officials, including the University Council on Student Assault, and external entities for statistical and analysis purposes pursuant to federal and state law or University policy.